-JOIN UCI LAW

-While UCI Law operates in person this fall and we welcome visitors to campus, we will continue to offer virtual ways to interact with our community.
+JOIN UC IRVINE SCHOOL OF LAW UC Irvine School of Law welcomes visitors to campus and offers virtual ways to interact with our community.
 Members of "Team Admissions and Aid" and our Admissions Ambassadors look forward to assisting you with the admissions process.
-Be sure to bookmark the admissions site for a list of our in-person or virtual recruitment activities, which include information sessions, recruitment fairs, log-on advising hours, 1:1 appointments, panels and classes.
-We look forward to meeting you soon!
+Be sure to bookmark the admissions site (law.uci.edu/admission) for a list of our in-person or virtual recruitment activities, which include information sessions, recruitment fairs, virtual advising hours, 1:1 appointments, panels and more.